Guide: How to Keep Campaign Momentum

 Day 7: Personal outreach to underrepresented departments.

-Day 10: Reminder email to participants who have not submitted yet.
+Day 10: Reminder email to participants who have not yet submitted.

 Day 12: Final social or Teams post: two days left.

 Day 14: Campaign closes.
-Send the received update immediately.
+Send the receipt update immediately.

-For campaigns shorter than two weeks, compress accordingly.
-For campaigns longer than three weeks, add additional mid-campaign touchpoints so momentum does not completely die.
+For campaigns shorter than two weeks, compress the schedule.
+For campaigns longer than three weeks, add additional mid-campaign touchpoints so momentum does not die entirely.

-More submissions is not always better.
-A campaign that produces 200 half-formed ideas is harder to evaluate and less likely to result in action than one that produces 40 specific, well-reasoned ones.
+More submissions are not always better.
+A campaign that produces 200 half-formed ideas is harder to evaluate and less likely to lead to action than one that produces 40 specific, well-developed ones.

 The best way to maintain quality while sustaining volume is to show people what a good submission looks like.
 Use your mid-campaign update to describe a strong idea without identifying it.
 Give people a model to follow, not just an invitation to fill in a form.